 Prior experience with CAD (namely, SolidWorks), 3D printing, and/or circuitry is helpful, but not required.

-*Team members will be expected to attend a weekly lab meeting.
+*Team members will be expected to attend a weekly lab time.
 Date, time, and location for lab meetings will be determined during the first class session*

 Ryan Sochol (he/him)